 These brownies also contain a little coconut flour, which keeps them nut-free!
 (That’s right, coconut is a fruit, not a nut.
 So don’t bother yelling at me.)
 Coconut flour is also high in fiber, protein, and healthy fats in the form of MCTs (medium-chain fatty acids).
 I like to make my own coconut flour (you can find out in my easy guide), but store-bought totally works, too.

 I also use a couple scoops of collagen powder in these brownies.
 If you’re not into that, you can just use an equal amount coconut flour.
+(Please note that exchanging the collagen for more coconut flour will change the final texture of the brownies.)
 For my collagen, I usually use Anthony’s collagen, or Perfect Supplements.
 They’re both kosher and grass-fed.

 In the recipe card I’ve linked to some of the products from my affiliate partners that I like to use.
 Purchasing through these links won’t cost you anything extra.
 Thanks!

 - 1/2 cup melted coconut oil or avocado oil (or melted butter)

 - 1/3-1/2 cup coconut sugar (depending on how dark chocolate you like your brownies)

 - 1/2 cup cocoa powder (I love Azure Standard’s organic, fair-trade cocoa)

 - 2 scoops collagen powder (about 3 tablespoons, or just use 2 tablespoons more coconut flour)